 Friendships with supervisors

 Being friends with one’s manager may have both positive and negative consequences.
-On one hand, friendship might facilitate honesty, trust and job satisfaction for both parties.
+On one hand, friendship might facilitate honesty, trust, and job satisfaction for both parties.
 But, friendship might also make managers and employees confused about how they should treat each other.
-Questions of favoritism might arise too, and result in negative feelings and loss of morale.
+Questions of favoritism might arise too and result in negative feelings and loss of morale.

-For these reasons, we discourage employees being friends with their managers.
+For these reasons, we discourage employees from being friends with their managers.
 We do encourage a harmonious and open relationship, but we think it’s to everyone’s best interest if managers are not involved with their direct reports outside of the workplace.

 The key point of this policy is openness.
-We can’t stop employees from forming relationships with one another and trying to prohibit them from doing so could incite deceit, resentment and gossip.
+We can’t stop employees from forming relationships with one another and trying to prohibit them from doing so could incite deceit, resentment, and gossip.

 For this reason, we expect our employees to be open about their personal relationships with colleagues.
 This does not mean that employees should draw attention to their relationship.
 But, keeping work relationships secret may negatively impact all parties involved.

-HR will be at our employees’ disposal to explain our policy, attitude and course of action in cases of violation.
+HR will be at our employees’ disposal to explain our policy, attitude, and course of action in cases of violation.

 Just like we expect employees to comply with this policy, our company has responsibilities that we are obliged to follow.